Cis-1,2-dihydrobenzene-1,2-diol dehydrogenase

-Thus, the two substrates of this enzyme are cis-1,2-dihydrobenzene-1,2-diol and NAD^{+}, whereas its 3 products are catechol, NADH, and H^{+}.
+The two substrates of this enzyme are cis-1,2-dihydrocatechol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are catechol, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is cis-1,2-dihydrobenzene-1,2-diol:NAD+ oxidoreductase.
 Other names in common use include cis-benzene glycol dehydrogenase, cis-1,2-dihydrocyclohexa-3,5-diene (nicotinamide adenine, and dinucleotide) oxidoreductase.
 This enzyme participates in 4 metabolic pathways: gamma-hexachlorocyclohexane degradation, toluene and xylene degradation, naphthalene and anthracene degradation, and styrene degradation.